TritonDataCenter/rfd/rfd/0073/README.md

 ## Proposal for server configuration

-As a reminder: we want Moray-using components like manta-muskie or sdc-docker to use SRV-based discovery in the common case.
+As a reminder: we want Moray-using components like manta-muskie or sdc-docker to use SRV-based discovery with bootstrap resolvers in the common case.
 But it should also be possible to override these to point these components at specific instances.

 ### Triton example